Once you create your documents, it's crucial to sign, witness, and notarize them where indicated.

 If you're in a state that permits online notarization, you can use Notarize.com through your Trust & Will account for the following documents:

-However, documents in the Trust-based Estate Plan are currently not eligible for online signing.
+However, our Trust-based Estate Plan documents are currently not eligible for online signing.

 After electronically signing your documents, you can choose to have the signed physical copies shipped to you or download them for printing directly from your Trust & Will account.